The Final Buzzer: Your Retirement Starts Now

 Q: I got laid off.
 What do I do with my 403(b)?

-A: You have 4 options: (1) Leave it where it is, (2) Roll to new employer plan, (3) Roll to IRA, (4) Cash out (NEVER do this).
+A: You have 4 options: (1) Leave it where it is, (2) Roll to new employer plan, (3) Roll to IRA, (4) Cash out (understand the significant tax and penalty costs first).
 Many educators roll to an IRA with a low-cost provider (such as Fidelity or Vanguard, mentioned as educational examples, not endorsements) for broader investment options and potentially lower fees.
 Use DIRECT rollover.

 - undebt.it - Debt payoff calculator that shows exactly how to eliminate debt faster